jlengstorf/lengstorf.com/posts/79-right-thing-easy-thing/index.md

 </figure>

 I could chalk this up to me being a weak person with shitty willpower, but that's not particularly productive.
-But if we look a little deeper and Find The Why[^ftw] another, more useful thread shows up: **these decisions are born out of convenience, not ignorance or malice.**
+But if we look a little deeper and [Find The Why](/find-the-why)[^ftw] another, more useful thread shows up: **these decisions are born out of convenience, not ignorance or malice.**

 [^ftw]:
-  I should probably expand on this in its own post, but here's the short version: Find the Why is my shorthand for digging into the underlying cause of a feeling or situation.
+  I have a [whole post about this](/find-the-why), but here's the short version: Find the Why is my shorthand for digging into the underlying cause of a feeling or situation.
 If we know what's happening underneath the feeling, we can find other things that help us seek out or avoid a given feeling without having to blindly try everything.

   For example, I like web design.
 Why?
 Because I get a lot of satisfaction from solving complex problems and helping people distill knowledge in a way that makes it accessible to other people.
 Knowing this, I'm also interested in teaching and coaching because the fundamentals are the same.